Aashish2401/Sudoku/README.md

 # Sudoku
-A simple backtracking algorithm to solve sudoku puzzles and present all possible solutions.
+A backtracking algorithm implementation to solve sudoku puzzles and present all possible solutions.